 - Approves the request after discussing the costs that need to be charged with the PI, as needed.

-- Provides general oversight over number and age of preaward and advance projects in their area.
-Provides resolution to aged preaward and advance projects, if appropriate.
+- Provides general oversight over number and age of preaward and advance accounts in their area.
+Provides resolution to aged preaward and advance accounts, if appropriate.

 - Collegiate Staff

-- Monitors expenses on preaward and advance projects.
+- Monitors expenses on preaward and advance accounts.

 - Monitor age of these projects.

 - Verifies that Principal Investigator has met the PI education and compliance requirements.

 - Provides guidance to PIs and departments about the appropriate use of preaward and advance accounts

 - Sets up the preaward or advance accounts.

 - Monitor age of preaward and advance accounts.